sadhanaavasarala/learning-library/Home.md

 ![](images/home/cloud-touch.png)

 # Oracle Presents
-## Touch The Cloud, an AppDev workshop for Trial Accounts
+## Touch the Cloud, an AppDev workshop for Trial Accounts
 This workshop designed to help you get started with your Oracle Cloud trial account.
+To proceed with the workshop, use the menu at the top to traverse the information, content and labs.
+Below we will provide some breakdown information about your current trial account and the services provided.

-## Trial Servcies Breakdown
+## Let's start with a Trial Services Breakdown
-As part of your Oracle Cloud Trial you have full access to all of the funcationality of a variety of services.
-To help break things down lets start by taking the services you have access to and breaking things down
+With your Oracle Cloud Trial you have full feature access to a variety of services.
+To help break things down we can look at the set of cloud services included in your trial.

 <table width="100%">
     <tr>
         <th>What You Have in your Trial</th>
-        <th>What can apply most to AppDev</th>
+        <th>What Generally Applies to AppDev</th>
-        <th>What will we use in this workshop</th>
+        <th>What will we use in this Workshop</th>
     </tr>
     <tr>
         <td align="center"><a href="https://cloud.oracle.com/database" target="_blank">Oracle Database</a></td>